-Moving around a lot also means that you constantly have to say goodbye to people, places or routines.
+Moving around a lot also means that you constantly have to say goodbye to people, places, or routines.
 Wherever you go, you have to find a new place to live (or at least to stay for a few nights).
 You also have to find new friends all the time or else you will end up lonely.
 Jobs or income opportunities also tend to change often.
-If you are a person who gets easily attached to these kinds of things, you might struggle with the new environments.
+If you are a person who gets easily attached to these kinds of things, you might struggle with new environments.

 Since you are now a more or less full-time traveler, you will have to carry all of your belongings with you.
 As always when it comes to packing: the lighter you travel, the better.
-That also means that you have to focus on the bare necessities and constantly life out of your backpack or suitcase.
-This is just one of those disadvantages of being a digital nomad that you can’t avoid and have to life with.
+That also means that you have to focus on the bare necessities and constantly live out of your backpack or suitcase.
+This is just one of those disadvantages of being a digital nomad that you can’t avoid and have to live with.

 What to do: Take clothes with you that you can combine to get many different outfits.
 Bring pieces that are easy to wash and dry.
 Structure your backpack or suitcase so it’s easy to find stuff.
-Treat yourself to some new outfits every once in a while and dispose of old and worn out ones.
-Don’t bring too much paperwork (insurance policies, printed visa etc.) with you, but see what will do as a digital version.
+Treat yourself to some new outfits every once in a while and dispose of old and worn-out ones.
+Don’t bring too much paperwork (insurance policies, printed visa, etc.) with you, but see what will do as a digital version.

 12. Daily Challenges

 Although the traveling part sounds amazing, there are also many challenges this lifestyle brings.
-How about food-poisoning or language barriers?
+How about food poisoning or language barriers?
 Stolen passports or missed flights?
 There are many small struggles you will experience as a digital nomad.
 These things can be very frustrating, time-consuming, or expensive.

-What to do: Many of these challenges can be prevented by proper organization.
+What to do: Many of these challenges can be prevented by the proper organization.
 Get a translation app to be prepared.
 Always wash your food and make sure it’s properly cooked.
 Plan in plenty of time to get to the airport.
 Always keep your valuables close to your body.

 But, of course, sometimes you can try as hard as you like, things like that just happen.
-It’s important that you don’t panic, but stay calm, focused and friendly (that does wonder sometimes!).
+It’s important that you don’t panic, but stay calm, focused, and friendly (that does wonder sometimes!).
 Everything will work out.